 Now it’s time to start putting your RFP questions for vendors together.
 Use the information you’ve discovered from your internal discussions and research to create customized sections and questions.
 In most cases, it’s wise to ask a mixture of open-ended and closed-ended questions.
 This gives vendors some room to impress and surprise you, but also provides some easy-to-score responses.

-Most of the procurement teams we work with rely heavily on RFP templates.
-Indeed, templates are a great way to save time and avoid rewriting standard questions.
-However, it’s important to carefully review each template to ensure that the RFP questions make sense for the current project.
+While templates are a great way to save time and avoid rewriting standard questions, remember to follow RFP best practices.
+Namely, you must carefully review each template to ensure that the RFP questions make sense for the current project.